-Located on the Bass Highway just west of the city centre, overlooking West Park Oval, Makers' Workshop and Bass Strait, is beautiful Burnie Park.
-It is arguably one of the prettiest parks in Tasmania with its lush sweeping lawns, shady walkways and mature exotic trees.
+Located on the Bass Highway just west of the city centre, overlooking West Park Oval, Makers' Workshop and Bass Strait, it is arguably one of the prettiest parks in Tasmania.
 Burnie Park is divided by a natural waterway flowing over Oldaker Falls which can be viewed at the top of a short walking trail, and flows into a small pond with a raft of ducks.

-Burnie Park is home to the city's oldest building, the Burnie Inn.
+Burnie Park is also home to the city's oldest Colonial-era building, the Burnie Inn.